 Answer: Each penny of tax rate equates to \$3.1 million of collections.
-A reduction of three pennies would reduce revenue to the extent that we would not have been able to give teachers and employees a 2% raise.
+A reduction of three pennies would reduce revenue to the extent that we would not have been able to give teachers and employees a raise of 2%.